koustavbetal/ros_manager/README.md

 </p>

 ### Disclaimer
-This Script is created keeping Beginers in mind, and for Intermadiate an Professional Users this may not be the Best Solution.
+This Script is created keeping Beginner to Intermadiate user in mind, and for Professional Users this may not be the Best Solution.
+^Beginners try to understand the basic concepts of Bash(linux Terminal) and ROS CLI commands first, to become a developer, not the user.